 - On-time attendance in lecture and section is required.
-Regular attendance will be taken in both lecture and section. - Please notify your TA if you must be absent for illness or family emergency. - You may miss up to three classes in a term without penalty (absences from both lecture and section count towards this allowable total) - Missing more than three class sessions, either lectures or sections, will result in deducting 1⁄2 of a letter grade off your final course grade (i.e. an A- would become a B+).
-Missing 6 or more classes results in losing an entire letter grade (i.e., A to B or A- to B-).
+Regular attendance will be taken in both lecture and section. - Please notify your TA if you must be absent for illness or family emergency. - You may miss up to three classes in a term without penalty (absences from both lecture and section count towards this allowable total) - Missing more than three class sessions, either lectures or sections, will result in deducting 1/2 of a letter grade off your final course grade.
+Therefore, missing 5 classes results in losing a letter grade; missing 7 classes results in losing two letter grads.
 Missing 8 or more classes is grounds for failing the course.
 Excessive tardiness will also impact your grade and may be grounds for failure.
 Being tardy-defined as no more than 15 minutes late-on 3 occasions is the same as missing one class.
 Arriving more than 15 minutes late will be considered the same as an absence.